sassoftware/viya4-monitoring-kubernetes/logging/AZURE_LOG_ANALYTICS_WORKSPACES.md

 ```
 By default, this script does NOT delete the namespace.

-## Using Connection Information From Kubernetes Secret
+## Using Connection Information From a Kubernetes Secret

 The deployment script creates a Kubernetes secret named `connection-info-azmonitor`containing the connection information.
 This ensures that the connection information is available in case the Fluent Bit pods are